Pollution due to cooking, a rising concern for urban households

 • 18% from stroke

-• 27% from ischaemic heart disease
+• 27% from ischemic heart disease

 • 20% from chronic obstructive pulmonary disease (COPD)

-• 8% from lung cancer.
+• 8% from lung cancer

-Now it may seem like this problem is confined to rural areas, however it is essential to note that indoor pollution due to cooking can be harmful in urban areas with cleaner LPG cooking fuel as well.
+Now it may seem like this problem is confined to rural areas, however, it is essential to note that indoor pollution due to cooking can be harmful in urban areas with cleaner LPG cooking fuel as well.

 Cooking is an act of controlled combustion and the gas stoves we use indoors inevitably emit harmful gases.
 While you are cooking a healthy meal in your kitchen, you might be exposing yourself and your family to unsafe levels of particulate matter, nitrogen dioxide, carbon monoxide, and chlorofluorocarbons.